 Behavioral Risk Assessment Training | View Brochure

-CES has licensed a recognized, evidence based behavioral risk assessment program, which is used in several other states, including Virginia, Illinois, Colorado, New Jersey, and Vermont, to assist Missouri K-12 schools to identify, prevent and mitigate behavior issues for students and staff.
-This program provides training to develop school based behavioral risk assessment teams, as well as processes and strategies to assist in successfully managing individual cases.
+CES offers a licensed evidence-based behavioral risk assessment training program, which is used in several other states, including Virginia, Illinois, Colorado, New Jersey, and Vermont.
+This training program assists Missouri K-12 schools to identify, prevent and mitigate behavior issues of both students and adults.
+This training provides teams with the knowledge and resources to develop school-based behavioral risk assessment teams, as well as processes and strategies to assist in successfully managing individual cases.

 Comprehensive School Safety Assessments

 This program identifies gaps in safety and provides recommendations to assist the district in prioritizing safety initiatives.
-Safety assessments support the school district identifying exposures and risk, and suggesting possible “reasonable measures” to make your schools safer.
+Safety assessments support the school district in identifying exposures and risk, while also suggesting possible “reasonable measures” to make your schools safer.

 School Safety Related Training Programs

-CES has developed a number of safety related school training programs, to include Transportation Safety, Student Radicalization, Active Shooter, Crisis Communications, Emergency Operations Planning, School Safety Legal Updates, Behavior Issues on the School Bus and more.
-If you have a special training need, we will find that resource for you.
+MSBA’s CES has developed a number of safety related school training programs including Transportation Safety, Student Radicalization, Active Shooter, Crisis Communication, Emergency Operations Planning, School Safety Legal Updates, Behavior Issues on the School Bus and more.
+If you have a special training need, CES will find the resource needed.

 Missouri Alert Network (MAN)

 The Missouri Alert Network (MAN) provides rapid notification to Missouri’s schools in the event of a statewide emergency or other situation that might endanger the security of Missouri students.
 The Network allows state officials to contact local schools within minutes of an emergency through an appropriate voice, text, or email message.
 Read more and enroll additional district staff here.

 CES publishes a monthly newsletter to update school safety professionals on the latest best practices, trends, threats, and resources.
 Request the newsletter.